Prisons in South Africa

 Prisons in South Africa are run by the Department of Correctional Services.
+The department is divided into six administrative regions, each with its regional commissioner, and subdivided into multiple areas, each headed by an area commissioner.
 According to the ministry, there are approximately 34,000 employees of the department running 240 prisons.
-In those prisons are nearly 156,000 inmates as of August 2013.
-The prisons include minimum, medium and maximum security facilities.
-Since 2019, the Minister of Correctional Services has been Ronald Lamola.
+In those prisons, there are nearly 156,000 inmates as of August 2013.
+The prisons include minimum, medium, maximum and super-maximum security facilities.
+They may be entirely dedicated to a specific group of prisoners, such as women or children, or be divided into separate sections for each group.
+Since 2024, the Minister of Correctional Services has been Pieter Groenewald.

 Prison reform

 The prison system in South Africa was first introduced by the European settlers.
 Even in the pre-apartheid era, racial factors played a major role, with white prisoners living in better conditions and receiving better treatment than their black counterparts.
 During the apartheid era, cultural norms afforded the subjectivity of guilt to the assessment of the whites, which led to Black South Africans being adversely affected.
 Prisons were segregated on the basis of race during this period.
 In the post-apartheid era, a number of reforms were initiated, and the irrelevant role that race had played until then was removed.